Liebster Gott, wenn werd ich sterben, BWV 8: Background

-The second of these two cantatas was composed in Bach's first year as cantor at St. Thomas in Leipzig, as part of his first cantata cycle.
+The second of these two cantatas was composed in Bach's first year as Thomaskantor in Leipzig, as part of his first cantata cycle.
 For the Sundays after Trinity of 1724, around a year after he had moved to Leipzig, Bach started his second cantata cycle.
-The cantatas of this cycle, the chorale cantata cycle, are each based on a pre-existing Lutheran hymn and its chorale setting.
+The cantatas of this cycle, the chorale cantata cycle, are each based on a Lutheran hymn and its chorale setting.
 O Ewigkeit, du Donnerwort, BWV 20, a chorale cantata from Bach's second cycle, was first presented in June 1724 and has a funereal theme comparable to that of a Trinity XVI cantata.
 BWV 8, a meditation on a Christian's death, approaches the death theme differently from Bach's earlier Trinity XVI and BWV 10 cantatas: anxious questions about the hour of death dominate the first half of the BWV 8 cantata, while in its later movements such sorrows are dismissed with references to Christ and God's standfastness.

 Compared to the over 50 other chorale cantatas composed by Bach, most of which are based on hymns and chorale melodies that were at least half a century old when Bach adopted them, the BWV 8 cantata is based on relatively recent material, that is, by an author and a composer who lived into the 18th century.